[World Cup 2026] South American Qualifiers

 The ten teams in CONMEBOL - Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, & Venezuela

-- will play in a league of home-and-away round-robin matches - each team plays 18 games in total.
+- will play in a league of home-and-away round-robin matches - each team playing 18 games in total.
 The top 4 teams

 automatically qualify for the 2026 World Cup